kubicle/nice-emitter/README.md

 - `defaultMaxListeners`: this "max listeners" counting system is one of the reason why Node's EventEmitter is so clumsy to detect leaks.
 See how our `setListenerMaxCount` is making this easier.
 - `getMaxListeners`: let me know why you need this.
 - `listeners`: curious to see who used this and why...
 Maybe internal API for Node.js?
-- `once`: I believe it `once` is an anti-pattern.
+- `once`: I believe that `once` is an anti-pattern.
 I will try to find links about this and post them, or write myself why I think so.
+A close-future version of `nice-emitter` will implement a safer replacement for `once`, stay posted!
 - `prependListener`: oops, I did not know this exists before reading the doc again in details...
 If someone out there really needs it, it can be added without much effort.
 - `prependOnceListener`: see paragraph about `once` above.
 - `rawListeners`: same remark as for `listeners` above.